 What are the steps in the process?

-Pension legislation outlines how to value pensions as assets for inclusion in the Net Family Property calculation.
-It also clarifies how to divide any part of a pension used as an equalization payment.
-The process for obtaining the pension’s value and using it as part of an equalization payment is below.
+Pension legislation governs how a pension is valued for inclusion in the Net Family Property calculation.
+It also governs how to divide any part of a pension used as an equalization payment.
+The Guide explains this process below.

-Steps 1 to 3 show how to value a pension.
-Complete steps 4 to 6 if you and your spouse decide to use pension assets to equalize property.
+Steps 1 to 3 show how to get the value of a pension.
+Complete steps 4 to 6 if you and your spouse decide to use the pension to equalize your Net Family Property.

-Family Law Value: The total value of the pension earned during the relationship.
+Family Law Value: The total value of the pension accrued during the relationship.
 Spouses can, but do not have to, use up to 50% of this value to equalize Net Family Property.
-They are not required to.

 What rules apply to me?